-Earlier this year, we took a detailed look at two new federal rules, one from the Federal Trade Commission and one from the Department of Labor, that will change overtime regulations and the legality of non-compete contracts.
+Earlier this year, two federal rulings—one from the Federal Trade Commission and one from the Department of Labor, were set to change overtime regulations and the legality of non-compete contracts.

 The Federal Trade Commission’s (FTC) proposed rule banning non-compete agreements has faced numerous legal challenges, and in August 2024, a Texas federal judge issued a nationwide injunction on its implementation.